 signed and numbered by Terence Koh.

-a fur, sometimes pajamalike clothes.
-His punky approach led him straight to sex, drugs and metal music, or New Gothic Art as the press back then labeled it and him.
-His work bases on a combination of very diverse
+He was an aggressive, flamboyant and spiritual youngster, dressed in all-white, sometimes fur, sometimes pajama-like clothes.
+His punky approach led him straight to sex, drugs and metal music, or New Gothic Art as the press back then labeled both it and him.

 Terence Koh: Diamond Music

 This edition contains two vinyl 7″Singles with music by Terence Koh and Jack Donoghue.
 Each acryl box is hand-engraved in a unique way and signed and numbered by Terence Koh.E Edition of 16 copies (+ 3 AP)

 If you want to purchase additional copies of this edition please contact us.